 This recipe makes great use of zucchinis grown in the garden and bananas that no one else will eat because their skins are turning brown.
-These banana zucchini muffins love very ripe bananas, the riper, the sweeter your muffins will be.
+These banana zucchini muffins love very ripe bananas, the riper they are, the sweeter your muffins will be.
 You can see our tips below for saving overripe bananas for this recipe.

 Expect a moist and delicious muffin.
 They can be stored in an airtight container for around 4 days, otherwise, you can freeze them.
 Then simply defrost them in the fridge overnight when you are ready to eat them.